patrykserek/android-tech-assessment/README.md

 - [Random facts API Documentation](https://uselessfacts.jsph.pl/)

+## Decision record

+- For simplicity, a URL to the REST API is kept directly in the DataModule.
+In the future, it can be moved to the place dedicated to URLs to external services.
+- For the same reason, I decided not to use a UseCase for fetching facts.
+This operation doesn't require any extra logic to be covered in the UseCase.

+## Further tweaks

+- Migrate to the latest Compose version.
+After implementing the swipe-to-delete feature, I realized that the Compose library was quite old and I'd used deprecated methods.
+- Introduce facts history persistence.
+- Add Compose tests.
+- Make swipe-to-dismiss composable more generic to be able to reuse it.

 ## Submission

 You can either send us a link to a public repository (GitHub, Bitbucket, etc.) or a zip file with your project when